-- Be active in your learning process! - Read and view all materials assigned each week. - Methodically review and research relevant authoritative and reliable resources (FASB ASC, Big 4 resources, accounting textbooks, etc.) each week with thought and care to best prepare for and complete course assignments. - Collaborate substantively and honestly with team members. - Participate diligently in the weekly video discussions to earn maximum credit for class participation.
+- Be active in your learning process! - Read and view all materials assigned each week. - Methodically review and research relevant authoritative and reliable resources (FASB ASC, Big 4 resources, IFRS, accounting textbooks, etc.) each week with thought and care to best prepare for and complete course assignments. - Collaborate substantively and honestly with team members each week. - Participate diligently in the weekly video discussions to earn maximum credit for class participation.
 Our discussions are designed to be a crucial component for assignment completion and a collaborative learning experience for all.
-Substantive and carefully considered collaborations are required individually and will benefit everyone in the course. - Follow instructions in all assignments. - Start assignments early and reach out for feedback from the professor. - Consult/meet with the professor immediately when you need help.
+Substantive and carefully considered collaborations are required individually and will benefit everyone in the course. - Follow instructions in all assignments. - Proofread your case reports.
+Your ability to communicate your thoughts and positions is significant. - Start assignments early and reach out for feedback from the professor. - Consult/meet with the professor immediately when you need help.